-- Maracanã Football Stadium Brazil’s temple to football and its largest stadium, fresh off a dramatic makeover in preparation for the 2014 World Cup.
+- Maracanã Football Stadium Brazil’s temple to football and its largest stadium, freshly made over for the 2014 World Cup.

-- Museu do Amanhã Santiago Calatrava’s striking new building on Praça Mauá, and a symbol for Rio’s waterfront renaissance.
+- Museu do Amanhã Santiago Calatrava’s striking building on Praça Mauá is a symbol of Rio’s waterfront renaissance.

-- Theatro Municipal The flower of the Belle Époque and the costliest opera house constructed outside of Europe.
+- Theatro Municipal The flower of the belle époque and the costliest opera house constructed outside Europe.

-The huge amount of investment pouring in for the 2016 Olympic Games has led to many new developments around the city.
+The huge amount of investment that poured in for the 2016 Olympic Games led to many new developments around the city.

-In 2013, Rio officially inaugurated the Cidade das Artes (City of the Arts) in Barra da Tijuca.
-The controversial project, originally slated to open in 2008, ran significantly over budget (the projected R$86 million cost eventually ran to over R$500 million).
-The ultra-modern 90,000-sq-meter complex houses a high-tech, 1800-seat concert hall, as well as theaters, a chamber music hall and terrace with picturesque views over Barra.
-The building is the new base of the Brazilian Symphony Orchestra, and designed by the Pritzker prize–winning French architect Christian de Portzamparc.
+In 2013 Rio officially inaugurated the Cidade das Artes (City of the Arts) in Barra da Tijuca.
+The controversial project, originally slated to open in 2008, ran significantly over budget (the projected R$86-million cost eventually ran to over R$500 million).
+The ultramodern 90,000-sq-meter complex houses a high-tech, 1800-seat concert hall, as well as theaters, a chamber-music hall and a terrace with picturesque views over Barra.
+Designed by the Pritzker prize–winning French architect Christian de Portzamparc, the building is the new base of the Brazilian Symphony Orchestra.

-The revitalization of Rio's derelict port area is also seeing a host of new developments.
-The Rio Museum of Art on Praça Mauá cleverly joins two existing buildings – one a neoclassical early 20th century mansion, the other a modernist building (and former train station).
+The revitalization of Rio's derelict port area has also seen a host of new developments.
+The Rio Museum of Art on Praça Mauá cleverly joins two existing buildings – one a neoclassical early-20th-century mansion, the other a modernist building (and former train station).
 The unusual juxtaposition serves as an apt metaphor for the mix of classical and contemporary works inside.
 It opened in 2014.
-Nearby, the dramatic Santiago Calatrava–designed Museu do Amanhã (Museum of Tomorrow) juts out into the water, with a cantilevered roof and a sculptural facade for which Calatrava is so well-known.
+Nearby, the dramatic Santiago Calatrava–designed Museu do Amanhã (Museum of Tomorrow) juts into the water, with a cantilevered roof and a sculptural facade for which Calatrava is so well known.
 It opened in late 2015.

-In Copacabana, the cutting-edge Museu da Imagem e Som (Museum of Image & Sound) will bring a bold new look to Copacabana's boxy skyscraper-lined waterfront when it opens in 2016.
-The design by New York architectural firm Diller Scofidio + Renfro (the team behind the famous High Line in Manhattan) integrates the building into its dramatic setting – between seafront and hilly backdrop.
-Public access, outdoor ramps and open-air space (including an open-air rooftop amphitheater) ensures a building accessible to all.
+The cutting-edge Museu da Imagem e do Som (Museum of Image and Sound) will bring a bold new look to Copacabana's boxy, skyscraper-lined waterfront.
+The design, by New York architectural firm Diller Scofidio + Renfro (the team behind the famous High Line in Manhattan), integrates the building into its dramatic setting – between seafront and hilly backdrop.
+Public access, outdoor ramps and open-air space (including a rooftop amphitheater) will ensure that the building is accessible to all.
 It is loosely scheduled to open in late 2020.